-WL Gore & Associates
+WL Gore & Associates history, profile and history video

 Founders Bill and Vieve Gore started W. L. Gore & Associates in the basement of their home in 1958.
 The company initially served the electronic products market.
 The 1969 discovery of a new versatile polymer (by Bill and Vieve’s son, Bob Gore) led the company into new fluoropolymer-based products for use in apparel, electronics, medical implants and industrial components.
 Perhaps best known for its waterproof, breathable GORE-TEX(R) fabric, the company’s portfolio features a diverse array of innovations, including everything from guitar strings to life-saving cardiovascular devices.
 The company has manufacturing operations in the U.S., Germany, Scotland, Japan and China.”